From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Conclusions

 (1) At $z=0$, star-forming galaxies in voids and clusters show broadly similar properties, with only minor environmental differences.
 In contrast, quenched galaxies exhibit much stronger environmental dependence, especially in gas content, dark-matter mass, and gas number density, indicating fundamentally different quenching processes in voids and clusters in the same stellar mass.
 Interestingly, quenched void galaxies contain higher dark-matter masses across all stellar mass bins compared to other samples.

 (2) Our analysis of the evolutionary pathways indicates that star-forming galaxies evolve largely independently of their environment.
-Quenched galaxies, however, while showing some similar evolutionary trends such as decreasing SFR below $z \approx 0.5$ regardless of environment, exhibit significant differences in the evolution of their dark matter mass, gas mass, supermassive black hole mass, and gas fraction.
+Quenched galaxies, however, while showing some similar evolutionary trends such as decreasing SFR below $z \approx 0.5$ regardless of environment, exhibit significant differences in the evolution of their dark matter mass, gas mass, and gas fraction.
 These distinctions highlight that the quenching mechanisms in dense and underdense regions are fundamentally different.

 (3) Quenched galaxies assemble their stellar mass earlier and more rapidly than star-forming galaxies, independent of environment, likely due to intense early star formation that depleted their gas reservoirs and led to quenching by \(z = 0\) \citep{behroozi2019universemachine}.
 While star-forming galaxies exhibit similar mass assembly histories in voids and clusters, quenched galaxies diverge significantly, particularly above 50\% of their final mass, highlighting environmental effects at \(z < 1\).
 In these low redshifts, quenched cluster galaxies form earlier than their void counterparts, especially at higher stellar masses, suggesting that the processes leading to quenching in clusters may also accelerate the mass assembly of galaxies.
 These findings are consistent with the classification of void star formation histories into short- and long-timescale types \citep{dominguez2023galaxies}, and we propose similar patterns may exist in clusters, albeit with different quenching mechanisms.
 We emphasize that these results apply to galaxies in the stellar mass range \(10^{8.5} - 10^{10.5} \, M_\odot\), where star formation is still active and quenching pathways are environmentally sensitive.